The Marine Corps demolition specialist was worried — about America, and about the civil war he feared would follow the presidential election.

 One thing those reforms won’t do: Make it harder to steal explosives such as C4.

-Explosives are more difficult to account for than firearms.
+Explosives already are harder to account for than firearms.

-AP sought detailed data from all four service branches covering explosives loss or theft from 2010 through 2020.
+AP sought detailed loss or theft data from 2010 through 2020.

 The Army provided a chart that totaled nearly 1,900 entries for missing explosives, about half of which it said were recovered.
 The majority was described as C4/TNT.
 Other categories included artillery, mortars, land mines, grenades, rockets and armor-piercing 40 mm grenades shot from a launcher.